-Being resilient doesn’t mean being problem-free, but the qualities that ensure a resilient character enable the individual to better respond to challenge because of their understanding of themselves, confidence in their abilites and willingness to take action in the face of adversity.
+Being resilient doesn’t mean being problem-free, but the qualities that ensure a resilient character enable the individual to better respond to challenge.
+Resilient people are robust because of their understanding of themselves, confidence in their abilities and willingness to take action in the face of adversity.
 Marcos and Macauley say:

 “Resilience won’t make your problems go away.
 But resilience can give you the ability to see past them, find enjoyment in life and handle stress better.
 If you aren’t as resilient as you’d like to be, you can develop skills to become more resilient.” (p.1 2008)

-We all encounter stress, adversity, trauma or tragedy in our lives, and at work this often takes the form of change, redundancy and consequent uncertainty and increased demand, all of which are stressful.
+We all encounter stress, adversity, trauma or tragedy in our lives, and at work this often takes the form of change, redundancy, the consequent uncertainty and increased demand, all of which are stressful.
 Personal resilience means one can respond in a robust way to keep functioning, both psychologically and physically.

 “Resilience isn’t about toughing it out or living by old cliches, such as “grin and bear it.”
 It doesn’t mean you ignore your feelings.
 When adversity strikes, you still experience anger, grief and pain, but you’re able to go on with daily tasks, remain generally optimistic and go on with your life.
 Being resilient also doesn’t mean being stoic or going it alone.
 In fact, being able to reach out to others for support is a key component of being resilient.”
 (Mayo Clinic)